Medicaid State Plan Amendments and Waiver Authority

 Outreach and education

-The federal government should require states to demonstrate the ability to conduct robust outreach and education when using waiver authority to enroll individuals eligible for the ACA Medicaid expansion using qualified health plans in the health insurance marketplaces.
+The federal government should require states to demonstrate the ability to conduct robust outreach and education when using waiver authority.
+This should include when enrolling individuals or making changes that affect eligibility or coverage for Medicaid or marketplace plans.

 Quality and consumer protection